Skip to product information

 Because fossil material forms as minerals gradually replace the original structure over millions of years, each piece displays unique natural patterns and colour variation.
 No two rings will ever look exactly the same.

-Genuine Dinosaur Fossil Material
+Genuine Fossil Material Options

 Isle of Wight Dinosaur Fossil (Unidentified Fragments)